Dart-Code/Website/_docs/settings.md

 ## dart.flutterCreateOrganization
 The organization responsible for your new Flutter project, in reverse domain name notation.
 This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.

+## dart.flutterCustomEmulators
+Custom emulators to show in the emulator list for easier launching.
+If IDs match existing emulators returned by Flutter, the custom emulators will override them.

 ## dart.flutterGutterIcons
 **Default:** `true`.
 <br />